Herbal Supplements for Low Progesterone

 Maca Root

 • Mechanism: An adaptogen that helps balance hormones by supporting adrenal function and improving overall endocrine health.
-One of the plus sides of this herb is that its a medical food as well as a supplement, and may be safe to take when breastfeeding (check with your healthcare provider!)
+One of the plus sides of this herb is that it is a medical food as well as a supplement, and may be safe to take when breastfeeding (check with your healthcare provider!)
 I myself took it after the birth of my first child because of intense anxiety, and it helped a lot!
 For this same reason, it’s also one of the adaptogens I’m more likely to recommend when TTC because it doesn’t carry the same risks as others, such as ashwagandha.

 • Dosage: Usually available in powder form, with a typical dosage of 1.5–3 grams daily.